Kōichi Kodama

-Early life
+Early life, amateur shogi and apprentice professional

 Kōichi Kodama was born in Kitakyushu, Fukuoka Prefecture on February 21, 1951.
 As a high school student, he was a member of a Fukuoka Prefectural Yahata Chuo High School team that won the team competition of the 4th All Japan Senior High School Shogi Championship in 1968, and later went on to represent Fukuoka Prefecture in the Amateur Meijin Tournament.